 4. Conversion Tactics

-Turn followers into customers with these action-oriented methods:
+Convert followers to customers with these methods:

 • Limited-time offers exclusive to social followers